 Founded in 2014, the Keough School builds on the strengths of existing institutes focused on international research, scholarship, and education at Notre Dame.
 The Keough School educates and trains global affairs professionals, preparing students for effective and ethical professional leadership in governments, nongovernmental organizations, and the private sector.
-The Keough School welcomed its first class of students in its Master of Global Affairs in 2017, and it inaugurated a new Supplementary Major in Global Affairs in 2019.
+The Keough School welcomed its first class of students in its Master of Global Affairs in 2017, inaugurated a new Supplementary Major in Global Affairs in 2019, and launched the first major in Global Affairs in 2022.